MIR39X/Automotive-Management-System/README.md

 - `includes/header.php` defines the `$base` path used in all asset and navigation links—update it if you serve the project from a different directory.
 - Global layout and typography sit in `assets/css/style.css`; landing page-specific styles are in `assets/css/index.css`.
 - Database connectivity is centralized in `includes/db.php`, which also performs small boot-time migrations (ensuring `customer.notes`, `purchase`, and `employee` tables exist).
+- The header now boots sessions, exposes `$isAuthenticated`, and enforces `$requireAuth = true` redirection logic.
+A new `public/login.php`/`logout.php` pair handles the authentication flow (demo credentials: `admin / admin123`).
+- Guests only see the live inventory grid; navigation links for Vehicles/Employees/Customers provide a login prompt until the session is authenticated.

 ## Project Structure
 ```